nacnudus/htmlchunker/README.md

 1. Initialise the heading level to 0.
 2. Find the next node.
 3. If it is a heading node, then
-    a.
-Flush the content stack.
+   1. Flush the content stack.
-    b.
-Pop the headings stack until it contains only ancestors of the found node.
+   2. Pop the headings stack until it contains only ancestors of the found node.
-    c.
-Push a clone of each item in the headings stack onto the content stack.
+   3. Push a clone of each item in the headings stack onto the content stack.

    Otherwise, push the node onto the content stack.
 4. Repeat until there are no more nodes.
 5. Flush the content stack.